 2.4 Nodal segment excision and plating technique

-The surface sterilized nodal explants were trimmed at cut ends with a surgical blade and nodal portion measuring 2.0- 3.0 cm in length were inoculated on nutrient media.
+The surface-sterilized nodal explants were trimmed at cut ends with a surgical blade, and nodal portions measuring 2.0- 3.0 cm in length were inoculated on nutrient media.

 2.5 Culture conditions

-Baby food bottles/culture tubes comprehending cultures, shielded with Lab film (Parafilm®) were incubated under complete darkness at 25±2°C for one week.
-Later in vitro inoculated nodal segments were exposed to photoperiod management of 16 hours light/8 hours dark series at an intensity of 2000-lux luminance providing combinations of fluorescent tubes and Photosynthetically Active Radiation lamps at 25±20C and 65-70% relative humidity.
+Baby food bottles/culture tubes containing cultures, shielded with Lab film (Parafilm®), were incubated under complete darkness at 25±2°C for one week.
+Later in vitro inoculated nodal segments were exposed to photoperiod management of 16 hours light/8 hours dark series at an intensity of 2000-lux luminance, providing combinations of fluorescent tubes and Photosynthetically Active Radiation lamps at 25±20C °C and 65-70% relative humidity.

 2.6 Subculture

-The responding nodal segments were transferred recurrently every 15 days into fresh media with the similar composition of the initial media.
+The responding nodal segments were transferred recurrently every 15 days into fresh media with a similar composition to the initial media.

 2.7 Regeneration of plantlets

 After 3-4 weeks of initial inoculation, nodal segments tracked mostly direct plant regeneration i.e., via auxiliary bud proliferation.
-Shootlets obtained from direct proliferation were transferred to MS elongation medium amended with 0.5 mgl-1 GA3, 20.0 gl-1 sucrose and 7.5 gl-1 agar.
-For regeneration, abbreviated amount of sucrose was employed based on previous work conducted by different scientists as well as earlier experiences of our laboratory (Sharma et al., 2003; Baghel et al., 2008; Mishra et al., 2021; Shyam et al., 2021; Sharde et al., 2023).
-Cultures were subjected to 25±2oC temperature and photoperiod commands of 60 molm2s-1 luminance facilitated by cool fluorescent tubes for 16 hr.
+Shootlets obtained from direct proliferation were transferred to MS elongation medium amended with 0.5 mgl-1 GA3, 20.0 gl-1 sucrose, and 7.5 gl-1 agar.
+For regeneration, an abbreviated amount of sucrose was employed, based on previous work conducted by different scientists as well as our laboratory's earlier experiences (Sharma et al., 2003; Baghel et al., 2008; Mishra et al., 2021; Shyam et al., 2021; Sharde et al., 2023).
+Cultures were subjected to 25±2oC temperature and photoperiod commands of 60 mol m-2 s-1 luminance facilitated by cool fluorescent tubes for 16 hr.

 2.8 In vitro rooting of regenerants

-If root formation was not seen in regenerants, they were subsequently transferred to MS medium fortified with diverse concentrations of IBA and NAA in different concentrations, as alone as well as in various concentrations and combinations, 15.0 gl-1 sucrose and 7.5 gl-1 agar.
-For rooting, abridged level of sucrose was supplemented on the basis of work conducted by various scientists as well as earlier experiences of this laboratory (Uikey et al., 2016; Tripathi et al., 2022d; Tripathi et al., 2023a; Tripathi et al., 2024a; Tripathi et al., 2025a).
+If root formation was not seen in regenerants, they were subsequently transferred to MS medium fortified with diverse concentrations of IBA and NAA in different concentrations, as well as in various concentrations and combinations, 15.0 gl-1 sucrose and 7.5 gl-1 agar.
+For rooting, an abridged level of sucrose was supplemented on the basis of work conducted by various scientists as well as earlier experiences of this laboratory (Uikey et al., 2016; Tripathi et al., 2022d; Tripathi et al., 2023a; Tripathi et al., 2024a; Tripathi et al., 2025a).

 2.9 Acclimatization of regenerants

-After regeneration of plantlets following successive culturing stages, the rooted healthy plants were carefully removed from the culture vessels and thoroughly speckled with distilled water to eliminate traces of agar.
-Before planting in plastic pro-trays filled with diverse potting mixtures viz., sand, soil and FYM in different ratios and combinations, the regenerants were treated with fungicide by dipping them in 0.
-5 percent bavistin solution for 2 min.
+After regeneration of plantlets following successive culturing stages, the rooted healthy plants were carefully removed from the culture vessels and thoroughly washed with distilled water to eliminate traces of agar.
+Before planting in plastic pro-trays filled with diverse potting mixtures viz., sand, soil, and FYM in different ratios and combinations, the regenerants were treated with fungicide by dipping them in 0.5 percent Bavistin solution for 2 min.
 Root trainers with transplanted plantlets were then transferred under 30±2oC and 60±5% relative humidity for 40-45 days in greenhouse/polyhouse for primary hardening.
 Then these were transferred under the field conditions.

 2.10 Experimental design and analysis of data

 All experiments were carried out in a Completely Randomized Design (CRD) with two replications.
 Each treatment and each replication contained 70-80 nodal segments.
-Phenotypic observations of the cultures were made every week and data interrelated to shoot proliferating competence, numbers of shootlets, root proliferating efficiency, numbers of roots and root length were recorded.
+Phenotypic observations of the cultures were made every week, and data interrelated to shoot proliferating competence, numbers of shootlets, root proliferating efficiency, numbers of roots, and root length were recorded.
 Data were analyzed employing Duncan’s Multiple 35-Range Test (DMRT).
 Mean denoted with different letters in the same column differed significantly at p = 0.05.
 The SPSS version 23.0 programme was employed for analysis.
-Whereas the survival percentage was analyzed by using arc-sine transformation since data were in percentage.
+Whereas the survival percentage was analyzed by using the arcsine transformation since the data were in percentages.
 The data were analyzed for means and standard error as per suggestions proposed by Snedecor and Cochran's (1997).